New York City Police Department Aviation Unit: Formation

 In December 1918 The New York Times announced the world's first Aerial Police Reserve, citing consultant and aviation journalist Henry Woodhouse:

-On March 28th, 1919, an initial cadre of 26 aerial police officers were sworn-in from a pool of over 125 applicants.
+On March 28, 1919, an initial cadre of 26 aerial police officers were sworn in from a pool of over 125 applicants.
 Colonel Jefferson De Mont Thompson was appointed Chief, and Granville A. Pollock its commanding officer.
-The unit's first official flight took place on April 30, 1919 from Sheepshead Bay Race Track destined for Philadelphia, PA.
+The unit's first official flight took place on April 30, 1919, from Sheepshead Bay Race Track destined for Philadelphia, PA.

-Early visions of the unit's mission and tactics invoked a highly-militarized tone; its first airplanes were armed with machine guns and tracer ammunition.
+Early visions of the unit's mission and tactics invoked a highly militarized tone; its first airplanes were armed with machine guns and tracer ammunition.
 Newspapers also imagined dogfights against "sky pirates" or the hunting-down of "river pirates" in the city's waterways, and even published headlines like "Armed With Machine Guns, They Open the Season's Campaign on Air Traffic Violators."

 By May 1919, the reserve numbered 150 airmen and 7 Department-owned airplanes, each equipped with wireless telephones and telegraphs.
-In October of that year, the Department announced recruitment for a new women's aviation corps.
+In October of that year, the department announced recruitment for a new women's aviation corps.
 Laura Bromwell was the first graduate of this program, becoming the world's first aerial policewoman at 21 years of age.

 The NYPD Annual Report for 1920 counted the unit's assets as two seaplanes, two landplanes, and three "flying stations" located on the Hudson River, at Fort Hamilton, and a site which eventually became Leif Ericson Park in Brooklyn.

 Re-establishment

 On July 12, 1939, Mayor Fiorello La Guardia re-established the Aviation Unit at Floyd Bennett Field under the command of Arthur W. Wallander.
-Coinciding with both the 1939 World's Fair and the reopening of LaGuardia Airport that summer, the Department recruited a staff of 6 pilots and 6 mechanics to operate its two new Stinson Reliants.
-Early missions of the newly-reformed unit included aerial photography, highway traffic reporting, and regulatory enforcement.
+Coinciding with both the 1939 World's Fair and the reopening of LaGuardia Airport that summer, the department recruited a staff of 6 pilots and 6 mechanics to operate its two new Stinson Reliants.
+Early missions of the newly reformed unit included aerial photography, highway traffic reporting, and regulatory enforcement.

+Unit Citation Award

+The Aviation Unit was awarded a 2023 Unit Citation.
+The Unit Citation is awarded to a specific unit or precinct for outstanding accomplishments.

+Rise in spending

+Spending on helicopter usage spiked dramatically under Mayor Eric Adams.